ip3ula/ip3ula.github.io/README.md

-# 🌐 My Static Website
+# 🌐 My Personal Website

 This is a simple and responsive static website built using **React** and **Tailwind CSS**